-Note: The top panel describes the fit between DMSP and VIIRS nightlights matched with the logistic function in Equation (A3).
-The bottom panel maps out the nightlight values for all satellites in the data as well as the fitted DMSP values for all the DMSP datasets (in blue) and VIIRS dataset (in red).
+Note: Top panel describes the fit between DMSP and VIIRS nightlights matched with the logistic function in Equation (A3).
+Bottom panel maps out the nightlight values for all satellites in the data as well as the fitted DMSP values for all the DMSP datasets (in blue) and VIIRS dataset (in red).